dorisyu0000/RoundGraphNav/consent.md

 The amount of time to complete the study may vary between 5-90 minutes, depending on the experimental condition.
 A more precise time estimate is provided on the Prolific flyer.
 There are no known risks associated with your participation in this research beyond those of everyday life.

 For your participation, you will receive the base payment advertised on the Prolific flyer.
-You may additionally receive a bonus payment based on the decisions you make in the experiment.
+You may additionally receive a bonus payment based on the decisions you make in the experiment (the maximum bonus is also given on the Prolific flyer).
 The base payment and bonus are determined such that a median (i.e., typical) wage is US$12 per hour.

 If for any reason you do not complete the study (e.g. technical difficulties, or a desire to stop), you will receive a pro-rated payment based on the ammount of the experiment that you completed.
 Importantly, in the event that you do not finish the study, we will only be able to provide partial compensation if you send a message through Prolific.